naddeoa/git-bulk/README.md

 Execute a `git branch -v` on each of the gir repositories.

 `git-bulk log` -
-Execute a `git log` on each of the gir repositories.
+Execute a `git log` on each of the git repositories.
 This will use a condensed, custom graph view to display the log for each repo.
 Optionally pass `-n <number>` to change the amount of commits displayed, and `-A` to show all branches at once.

+`git-bulk reset` -
+Exeute a `git reset` on each git repository.
+You can pass a `-h` or `--hard` switch as well.

 ## Future operations